JudeQuintana/terraform-main/docs/routing-policy-language.md

    one forwarding plane, policy at the edge.
 The compiler focuses entirely on which edges to emit.

-The alternative model -- one TGW route table per VPC attachment (enterprise isolation) -- encodes policy at the forwarding plane.
-This entangles topology and constraint: adding a VPC means deciding which other TGW tables should receive its route.
+The alternative model (one TGW route table per VPC attachment for enterprise isolation) encodes policy at the forwarding plane.
+This entangles topology and
+constraint: adding a VPC means deciding which other TGW tables should receive its route.
 With the single-table model, adding a VPC is a topology operation (TGW attachment + TGW route).
 Policy evaluation happens independently at the edge, where it belongs.

 This mirrors how the internet works: BGP policy is applied at the border (edge), forwarding in the core is policy-unaware.
 The TGW is the core.
 VPC route tables